-Do you know when an interviewer asks you where you see yourself in the next 5 to 10 years and you stumble, look alarmed, and try to quickly formulate a convincing answer?
+Do you know when an interviewer asks, ‘Where do you see yourself in the next 5 to 10 years?’ and you try to quickly formulate a convincing answer?
 Creating a career vision board could help you effortlessly answer that question.
 More importantly, it could motivate you and help you visualize success to reach your big, exciting goals.

 A career vision board encompasses more than a dream job; it encompasses your life’s work and ambitions, which is why every woman needs one in 2025.
 These boards can help us think long-term to become inspiring women in business, female entrepreneurs, or digital nomads.